How to invest in IBEX 35 index funds in 2023

 Step 4.
 Monitor your investment

-When you buy a CFD, the trade goes through more or less instantly, and you’ll be able to see your new open position in your trading account.
+When you buy a stock, the trade goes through more or less instantly, and you’ll be able to see your new open position in your trading account.
 ETF purchases can take longer, and if you buy outside of traditional trading hours it won’t go through until the next morning.

 Your trading account will show the price change in the IBEX 35 since you bought it, so you can see your profit/loss at a glance.
 Use that information, along with your own research, to decide when to sell the IBEX 35 and close your position, ideally at a profit!